Refresh of Higher Education Regulations Announced

 - Ability to benefit – A method for satisfying the high school diploma or equivalency requirement to receive federal financial aid by working in an approved career pathway.

-- Borrower defense to repayment – Student loan relief available to students defrauded by their schools.
+- Borrower defense to repayment – Federal student loan relief available to students who are the victims of fraud or certain other institutional misconduct.

 - Certification procedures for participation in federal financial aid programs – Rules that govern how schools are approved for receipt of federal financial aid.

-- Change of ownership and change in control of institutions of higher education – The process of proprietary (for-profit) schools converting to non-profit or public-school status.
+- Change of ownership and change in control of institutions of higher education – Rules that apply to institutional ownership and control changes like when proprietary (for-profit) schools convert to non-profit or public-school status.

-- Closed school discharges – Student loan relief available to students impacted by a school closure.
+- Closed school discharges – Federal student loan relief available to students impacted by a school closure.

 - Discharges for borrowers with a total and permanent disability – Student loan relief for borrowers who are totally and permanently disabled.

-- Discharges for false certification of student eligibility – Student loan relief for students impacted by institutions that fraudulently or inaccurately represent the student’s eligibility for federal student aid.
+- Discharges for false certification of student eligibility – Federal student loan relief available to students impacted by institutions that fraudulently or inaccurately represent the student’s eligibility for federal student aid.

 - Gainful employment – Requirements to ensure career education programs provide their students with post-graduation earning potential that allows them to pay back their student loans.